kubernetes-sigs/lws/docs/examples/vllm/TPU/README.md

 ## Deploy LeaderWorkerSet of vLLM
-We use LeaderWorkerSet to deploy four vLLM model replicas, and each vLLM replica has 4 pods, and 4 TPUs per pod (tensor_parallel_size=16).
+We use LeaderWorkerSet to deploy two vLLM model replicas, and each vLLM replica has 4 pods, and 4 TPUs per pod (tensor_parallel_size=16).
 The leader pod runs the Ray head and the http server, while the workers run the Ray workers.

 ```shell